Common ISA Myths That May Be Holding You Back

 - Innovative Finance ISA

-There is a Junior ISA which you may open for your children and you can invest up to £9000.
+There is a Junior ISA that you may open for your children and you can invest up to £9000.

 You have the freedom to choose to invest your allowance into a single type of ISA or diversify your investment across all four by splitting your allowance.